numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 ``resolve_descriptors`` function *must* additionally be provided.

 However, in some use-cases it is desirable to call back to an existing implementation.
-In Python, this could be achieved by simply calling into the original ufunc..
+In Python, this could be achieved by simply calling into the original ufunc.

 For better performance in C, and for large arrays, it is desirable to reuse an existing ``ArrayMethod`` as directly as possible, so that its inner-loop function can be used directly without additional overhead.
-We will thus allow to create new, wrapping, ``ArrayMethod`` from an existing ``ArrayMethod``.
+We will thus allow to create a new, wrapping, ``ArrayMethod`` from an existing ``ArrayMethod``.

 This wrapped ``ArrayMethod`` will have two additional methods: